godotengine/godot-docs/classes/class_webxrinterface.rst

 A comma-seperated list of reference space types used by :ref:`XRInterface.initialize()<class_XRInterface_method_initialize>` when setting up the WebXR session.

-The reference space types are requested in order, and the first one supported by the users device or browser will be used.
+The reference space types are requested in order, and the first one supported by the user's device or browser will be used.
 The :ref:`reference_space_type<class_WebXRInterface_property_reference_space_type>` property contains the reference space type that was ultimately selected.

 This doesn't have any effect on the interface when already initialized.